LinkedIn is an incredibly vast medium for you to grow your business. It’s equipped with a multitude of features and functionalities to help you grow.

 - Zapier Integration

-- Not designed for people with limited tech skills
+- Challenging for people with limited tech skills

 Dux-Soup is an extension for LinkedIn outreach automation.
-The warning comes first: it’s an extension, which means it requires your patience understanding how it works and not rushing into using it, unless you don’t want your account to get banned.
+The warning comes first: it’s an extension, which means it requires your patience understanding how it works and not rushing into using it, unless you don’t want your account to end up in ban.

-Dux Soup can record profiles from a particular page, auto-visit them, endorse, send messages and follow-ups that you can create by clicking on the icon and hovering the window up.
+Dux Soup can record profiles from a particular page, auto-visit them, endorse, send messages and follow-ups that you can create by clicking on the icon and lifting the window up on the screen.
 You can also scan thousands of LinkedIn profiles in a fairly short time.

 Overall, DuxSoup can be placed on one shelf with Phantombuster.
 It’s a great gain for technical team in terms of exploring, trying out, and finding ways to put it to the best use.